 In anticipation of future growth, Logan’s administration and Board of Trustees began to evaluate the adequacy of the College campus and the decision was made to search for a new campus site.
 In 1972, Logan acquired the buildings and grounds of the former Maryknoll Junior Seminary.
-The 112 acre campus in Chesterfield, Missouri was purchased for $1.8 million.
+The 112-acre campus in Chesterfield, Mo., was purchased for $1.8 million.

-In June 1973, Logan moves to the current campus in Chesterfield, Missouri, a western suburb of St. Louis.
+In June 1973, Logan moves to the current campus in Chesterfield, Mo., a western suburb of St. Louis.

 After nearly 40 years of association with Logan, President Dr. William Coggins announces his retirement.
 The Board of Trustees select Dr. M.T.
 Morter to serve as president.